hellokelvin/career/junior-test-backend/README.md

 ### Data

 We have these following data to put into the database.
-Ratio gives you the amount of CO2 for 1 euro spent in its associated expense type (ie: 1 euro spent for a regular flight ticket means a carbon footprint of 3600 grams).
+Ratio gives you the amount of CO2 per euro spent in its associated expense type (ie: 1 euro spent for a regular flight ticket means a carbon footprint of 3600 grams).

-Expense type | Ratio (carbon footprint for 1 euro spent)
+Expense type | Ratio (carbon footprint per Euro spent)
 ------------ | -------------
 Low-cost flight ticket | 10000
 Regular flight ticket | 3600